sitharaj88/Arduino/README.md

 **Filename:** `LCDDisplay/LCDDisplay.ino`

 This program demonstrates how to use a 16x2 LCD display to show a static message on the first row and the number of seconds since the Arduino was reset on the second row.

+## Keypad and LCD

+**Filename:** `KeypadLCD/KeypadLCD.ino`

+This program demonstrates how to use a 4x4 keypad to input data and display it on a 16x2 LCD.
+The keypad is used to input characters, which are then displayed on the LCD.

 ## Getting Started